 Its product range is so vast that there will always be demand.

-EA is a stock I like for two reasons, 1) It is a big name in a rapidly growing industry 2) it has fallen in value, almost 14% in the last three months.
+EA is a stock I like for two reasons, 1) It is a big name in a rapidly growing industry 2) It has games that will be key in esports and the esports betting market.

-That is despite the company beating analyst expectations when it reported its latest earnings.
-Of course, the gaming industry has had a bump up as a result of the pandemic, and we know it won’t last forever (or so we hope!), but I am overall bullish on the long-term prospects for the company and video game stocks overall.
+EA has some of the most popular sports-based video games under its banner, including Fifa, Madden NFL, and UFC.
+Of course, the gaming industry has had a bump up as a result of the pandemic, and we know restrictions are easing as vaccinations increase, but I am overall bullish on the long-term prospects for the company and video game stocks overall.

 The first thing you need to do is research the company you are investing in.
 Look at earnings, products in its portfolio, or services that it provides to see if there will be future demand.
 Then look to its prospects, for example, will demand increase due to certain conditions in the industry?
 Or could political issues destabilise the company?
 All of these influence how the stock will be priced, and its earnings performance going forward.